shotgunsoftware/python-api/docs/reference.rst

 Activity Stream
 ===============

-Methods that relate to the activity stream and following of entities in ShotGrid.
+Methods that relate to the activity stream and following of entities in Flow Production Tracking.

 .. automethod:: Shotgun.activity_stream_read
 .. automethod:: Shotgun.follow